Sleep Hygiene Tools

 The quarter-life rule of thumb

 If the half-life is 5.5 hours, 25% of caffeine remains after 11 hours.
-For a 10:00 PM bedtime, that means your last dose should ideally land before 9:00 AM to fall below ~25mg.
+For a 10:00 PM bedtime, your last dose should ideally land before 9:00 AM to fall below ~25mg.
 For most people a practical target is finishing caffeine by 1–2 PM.
 Use the calculator above to find your personal cutoff based on your metabolism type.

 Why your half-life isn't the same as your friend's